 What Kind of Mangoes Should I Use?

 Use the freshest mango you can find!
 A ripe mango gives a bit when you squeeze it.
 They should have smooth skin without blemishes.
-Organic is always preferable.
+Organic is always better, but they're hard to find.

 If you have access to Honey Mangos, you will need two.
-One large red mango should yield a cup of mango cubes for this recipe.
-They are both good, but I prefer the Honey Mangoes.
+One large Tommy Akins mango should yield a cup of mango cubes for this recipe.

 Ingredients for The Mango Dipping Sauce

-Blend all ingredients together using an immersion blender or food processor.
+Blend all ingredients together using a blender or food processor.
 Chill until ready to use.

 What Goes with Coconut Shrimp?

-For an appetizer, serve Coconut Shrimp on a platter with the mango sauce, lemon wedges, and a few scattered basil leaves.
+For an appetizer, serve Coconut Shrimp on a platter with mango sauce, lemon or lime wedges, and a few scattered basil leaves.

-For a main course, Coconut Shrimp can be served with steamed rice tossed with butter and torn basil leaves, Tostones with Pink Sauce, or Roasted Cauliflower.
+For a main course, Coconut Shrimp can be served with steamed rice (or cauliflower rice) tossed with butter and torn basil leaves.

 "📖 Recipe"